pvnlubenia/DESIRE-Matlab-/README.txt

 Examples
 ========

-3 examples are included in this folder:
+5 examples are included in this folder (the first 3 use directedSpanTreeAway while the last 2 use directedSpanTreeTowards):

    - Example 1: A graph with 4 spanning trees rooted at vertex 1 [2]

-   - Example 2: 7-state model of conformational changes that a ribosome can undergo during the elongation stage of translation [1]
+   - Example 2 and 4: 7-state model of conformational changes that a ribosome can undergo during the elongation stage of translation [1]

-   - Example 3: A graph that has no spanning tree [3]
+   - Example 3 and 5: A graph that has no spanning tree [3]